 (g) A hydraulic pressure test.
-Pressure receptacles shall withstand the test pressure without undergoing permanent deformation or exhibiting cracks;
+Pressure receptacles shall withstand the test pressure without expansion greater than that allowed in the design specification;

 NOTE: With the agreement of the competent authority, the hydraulic pressure test may be replaced by a test using a gas, where such an operation does not entail any danger.